laggingreflex/pocal/README.md

 # pocal

-Lets you control what happens when you click a link or search.
+Lets you control what happens when you search or click a link.

 * Features (see below)
 * [Technical details](docs/what-is.md)